Chicago Chapter 7 Bankruptcy Lawyer

 You are required to complete a credit counseling course before filing for bankruptcy and a debtor education course before your debts can be discharged.
 These courses typically cost between $20 to $50 each, though the fee can be waived if you are unable to afford it.

 The cost of hiring an attorney is one of the most significant expenses in a Chapter 7 bankruptcy.
-Attorney’s fees can vary widely depending on the region and the complexity of your case.
+Attorney’s fees can vary widely depending on the region and the challenges of your case.
 In Illinois, you can expect to pay anywhere from $1,000 to $2,500 for a Chapter 7 bankruptcy attorney.
 Some attorneys may charge a flat fee, while others may charge an hourly rate.

 There may be additional costs for obtaining copies of your credit report, mailing documents, or other miscellaneous expenses.
 These costs are usually minimal.

-Do I qualify for Chapter 7 bankruptcy in Illinois?
+Chapter 7 bankruptcy lawyer in Chicago

 Pass the Means Test

-• If your income is below the median: You automatically qualify for Chapter 7.
+• If your income is below the median.
+You automatically qualify for Chapter 7.

-• If your income is above the median: You may still qualify, but additional calculations will be necessary to determine your disposable income after deducting allowed expenses.
+• If your income is above the median.
+You may still qualify, but additional calculations will be necessary to determine your disposable income after deducting allowed expenses.
 If your disposable income is below a certain threshold, you can file for Chapter 7.

 Assess Your Assets